 If the mistreatment complained of was carried out by isolated members of staff in a care home or service provider, the owners and/or employers of those responsible for the negligent or abusive actions can be pursued for compensation.
 It does not have to be against any individual or group of individuals, as long as that person or persons were acting in the normal course of their employment.

-As with all claims for personal injury compensation there are time limits within which a claim must be lodged with the Court.
+As with all claims for Medical Negligence compensation, there are time limits within which a claim must be lodged with the Court.
 For accident claims, court proceedings must be started within three years from the date of your accident.

 In the event that court proceedings are not started within three years from the relevant date, the negligent party may be able to escape paying compensation on the basis that your claim is out of time.